 New Research on Tennis Elbow

-There is new research that has shown that tennis elbow isn't an anti-inflammatory (tendinitis thought but that it has shown to be tendinosis condition.
+There is new research that has shown that tennis elbow isn't an anti-inflammatory (tendinitis) condition as previously thought but that it has shown to be tendinosis condition.
 The difference between these two conditions is that with tennis elbow there doesn't seem to be evidence of inflammation at the injured site.
 So rather than being a condition initiated by the lymphatic system it is a condition of degenerative healing within the tendon itself.

 Another finding is that the use of cortisone injections as a treatment therapy don't work as they do not alter the pathological degenerative processes that occur in tendinosis (they can cause more damage to the area).
 What has been concluded is that a cortisone injection should only be given if the patient is unable to perform rehabilitative exercises because of pain.
 But that by far the best form of therapy for tennis elbow or any other tendinosis condition is a resistance based exercise program - beginning with low resistance and low repititions, building up both the intensity and number of repetitions until the injury has healed.
 Another point is that concentric contraction exercises - where the muscle shortens, performed slowly shoud make up the rehabilitative exercise program, combined with stretching.